 CHAR results in a lexical sort:

-To cast a string to a numeric value in numeric context, you normally do not have to do anything other than to use the string value as though it were a number:
+To cast a string to a number, you normally need do nothing other than use the string value in numeric context:

-If you use a string in an arithmetic operation, it is converted to a floating-point number during expression evaluation.
+A string used in an arithmetic operation is converted to a floating-point number during expression evaluation.

-If you use a number in string context, the number automatically is converted to a string:
+A number used in string context is converted to a string:

 For information about implicit conversion of numbers to strings, see Section 12.2, “Type Conversion in Expression Evaluation”.

 MySQL supports arithmetic with both signed and unsigned 64-bit

 -) where one of the

 operands is an unsigned integer, the result is unsigned by default

 (see Section 12.5.1, “Arithmetic Operators”).
 To override this,